jefferyfry/gcp-saas-bill/README.md

 ```

 #### Applying the Application Manfiest
-Before applying the manifest update the environment variables.
+Before applying the manifest update the environment variables or providing a configuration files.
 ```
 kubectl apply -f manifests/jenkins-support-saas.yaml
 ```